naabdi/Ard7Seg/README.md

  Add the library to Arduino.

  *Determining Seven Segment Pins*
- To define pins you can write this statement:
  ```cpp
  int pins[] = {2,3,4,5,6,7,8};//determining what pins of arduino connected to 7-segment
  ```